Multivariate Ranks and Quantiles using Optimal Transport: Consistency, Rates, and Nonparametric Testing: Introduction

-\textbf{Uniform convergence of empirical quantile and rank maps} (informal restatement of Theorem~\ref{thm:GCProp}): Suppose that $\mu$ is supported on a compact convex set $\s\subset \RR^d$ with non-empty interior.
+\textbf{(I) Uniform convergence of empirical quantile/rank maps}: In Section~\ref{sec:UnifConv} we state our first main theoretical result on the almost sure (a.s.) uniform convergence of the empirical quantile and rank maps to their population counterparts.
+An informal statement of this result (Theorem~\ref{thm:GCProp}) is given below.
+Suppose that $\mu$ is supported on a compact convex set $\s\subset \RR^d$ with non-empty interior.
 Let $\Y$ be the support of $\nu$ and let $\{\hat{\nu}_n\}_{n\ge 1}$ be a sequence of random probability distributions converging weakly to $\nu$ a.s.
 Suppose that the quantile map $Q$ of $\nu$ (w.r.t.~$\mu$) is a continuous bijection from $\mathrm{Int}(\s)$ (the interior of $\s$) to $\mathrm{Int}(\Y)$.
 Then, with probability (w.p.)
-1, the empirical quantile and rank maps corresponding to $\hat{\nu}_n$ (w.r.t.~$\mu$) --- $\hat{Q}_n$ and $\hat{R}_n$ --- converge uniformly to $Q$ and $R \equiv Q^{-1}$, respectively, over compacts in $\mathrm{Int}(\s)$ and $\mathrm{Int}(\Y)$.
-Moreover, if all the supporting hyperplanes of $\s$ touch its boundary at only one point, then, the empirical rank map $\hat{R}_n$ converges uniformly to $R = Q^{-1}$ over the whole of $\RR^d$ a.s.; furthermore, w.p.~1, the tail limit of $\hat{R}_n$ stabilizes along any direction.
+1, the empirical quantile and rank maps corresponding to $\hat{\nu}_n$ (w.r.t.~$\mu$) --- $\hat{Q}_n$ and $\hat{R}_n$ --- converge uniformly to $Q$ and $R \equiv Q^{-1}$, respectively, over compacts inside $\mathrm{Int}(\s)$ and $\mathrm{Int}(\Y)$.
+Moreover, if $\s \subset \R^d$ is a strictly convex set (see Definition~\ref{defn:St-Cvx}) then $\hat{R}_n$ converges uniformly to $R = Q^{-1}$ over the whole of $\RR^d$ a.s.; furthermore, w.p.~1, the tail limit of $\hat{R}_n$ stabilizes along any direction.
+We mention below two main novelties of the above result.